emergesource/resume/resume.md

 * Dedicated leader of 2 cross functional engineering teams with a total or 8 direct reports
-* Managed design & development team for _Remootify_, an event scheduling service, that is successfully being used by key Tucows lines of business such as _Hover_ and _Ting Mobile_.
+* Managed design & development team for _Remootify_, an event scheduling service that is successfully being used by key Tucows lines of business such as _Hover_ and _Ting Mobile_.
 * Shipped _Barndoor_, an api gateway implementation for _Tucows/Dish_
     collaboration that manages ingress and distributes it to internal microservices.